 Italy and solo travel are a match made in heaven.
-From armoured gladiators to renaissance artists to genius gastronomers, Italian’s have paved the way for some bellissimo experiences, all easily accessible to solo travelers.
+From armoured gladiators to renaissance artists to genius gastronomers, Italian’s have paved the way for some bellissimo experiences, all easily accessible to solo travellers.
 In the capital alone, you can peek inside Rome’s Colosseum, marvel at Michaelangelo’s artwork in the Sistine Chapel, and feast on pasta prepped to perfection.
 Beyond it, you’ll find scenic lakes, impressive landmarks and glorious rural landscapes that all paint a picture of what Italy is really about: la dolce vita (sweet life).

 So, where to start?
-In northern Italy, you’ll uncover the country’s sweet spot in the fashion capital Milan, canals galore in beautiful Venice and the recognizable red dome of the Duomo in Florence, the capital of Tuscany.
+In northern Italy, you’ll uncover the country’s sweet spot in the fashion capital Milan, canals galore in beautiful Venice and the recognisable red dome of the Duomo in Florence, the capital of Tuscany.
 In the centre, you’ll unearth an epic history in the capital Rome, from the Trevi Fountain to the Vatican to the Spanish Steps.
 In southern Italy, it’s virtually impossible for your taste buds not to be tickled by an authentic Neapolitan pizza – and a visit to Puglia’s cone-shaped trulli cottages is a must.

 However, it’s not obligatory to only pay homage to remnants of the Roman Empire or Michelangelo’s masterpieces.
 Experiencing Italy has as much to do with people-watching in a piazza, gelato in hand, or lingering over lazy lunches of fresh pasta and local wine.
-If you’d rather share it with other like-minded travelers, explore the country on a group solo adventure with Flash Pack.
-Here’s everything you need to know about a group solo trip to Italy.
+If you’d rather share it with other like-minded travellers, explore the country on a group solo adventure with Flash Pack.
+Here’s everything you need to know about a group solo holiday to Italy.

 Italy travel facts